-During the academic year 2017-2018, those members of the bargaining unit who work an overload or those former faculty members who are recognized by the College as Professors Emeriti as of September, 1990, and all members of the bargaining unit who retire in good standing after September 1, 1990, with fifteen (15) or more years of service to the College who perform adjunct work shall be paid overload at a rate that is ten percent (10%) higher than the highest rate of adjunct compensation per unit.
+Those members of the AAUP-2 bargaining unit who teach classes in addition to their regular duties, and all members of the AAUP-2 bargaining unit who retire in good standing with fifteen (15) or more years of service to the College who perform adjunct work, shall be paid overload at a rate that is ten percent (10%) higher than the highest rate of adjunct compensation per unit.
 This overload rate is not less than \$660 per unit.
+Effective for the year 2019-2020, the rate shall be \$687 per unit.

-E. New Faculty Members
+E. New AAUP-2 Bargaining Unit Members

-The minimum salary for new faculty members employed after the effective date of this Agreement shall be as follows:
+The minimum salary for new full-time AAUP-2 bargaining unit members employed after the effective date of this Agreement shall be as follows:

-Year Bachelor's Degree or Equivalent Master's Degree or Equivalent Doctorate or Equivalent 2017-18 \$58,199 \$63,703 \$69,206
+Year Bachelor's Degree Master's Degree Doctorate

+Or Equivalent Or Equivalent Or Equivalent

+2018-20 \$60,642 \$66,379 \$72,109